samueldenzil/Trello-Clone-NextJs/README.md

 # Trello Clone

-This is a Fullstack Discord Clone with Next.js 14, React, tRPC, Tanstack Query, Prisma, Tailwind, PostgreSQL.
+This is a Fullstack Trello Clone with Next.js 14, React, tRPC, Tanstack Query, Prisma, Tailwind, PostgreSQL.

 ## Screenshot(s)